Stone, Staffordshire: The Trent and Mersey Canal

-By 29 September 1772 (Brindley died on 27 September), 48 miles of the Grand Trunk Canal (now known as the Trent and Mersey Canal) from Wilden Ferry to Stone was navigable — the length past Burton-on-Trent being completed in 1770.
+By 29 September 1772, two days after Brindley's death, 48 miles of the Grand Trunk Canal (now known as the Trent and Mersey Canal) from Wilden Ferry to Stone was navigable; the length past Burton-on-Trent was completed in 1770.

-On completion of the Star Lock a grand opening was held, and during this opening a cannon was fired in celebration.
-However disaster struck and the cannon damaged the new lock, requiring a re-build.
+On completion of the Star Lock, a grand opening was held and during this opening a cannon was fired in celebration; however, disaster struck and the cannon damaged the new lock, requiring a rebuild.

 Stone became the headquarters of the canal company with its office at Westbridge House, sited then below Star Lock on what is now Westbridge Park.
 The offices were moved later to Stoke-on-Trent.

 Brewing industry

-Due to the quality of the local water beneath Stone two brewers were located here carrying on the Augustinian monks' tradition of beer making.
+Due to the quality of the local water beneath Stone, two brewers were located here carrying on the Augustinian monks' tradition of beer making.
 The most notable was John Joule & Sons Ltd, established in 1780.
-The company was acquired by Bass Charrington in 1968, and ceased brewing at the end of October 1974.
-The brewery was demolished in the Autumn of 1977.
-The adjacent bottling plant was closed some years before.
+The company was acquired by Bass Charrington in 1968 and ceased brewing at the end of October 1974.
+The brewery was demolished in the autumn of 1977; the adjacent bottling plant was closed some years before.
 The canal played a great part in the export of beer.
-Joules once owned a pair of boats that delivered coal to the brewery and as late as the 1950s had the telephone number ‘Stone 1’.
+Joules once owned a pair of boats that delivered coal to the brewery and, as late as the 1950s, had the telephone number Stone 1.
 Joules' draught beer stores and bottling plant remains an imposing building on the canal and can be clearly identified by the red cross logo of John Joules in the brickwork.

-The second brewer was Montgomery & Co, acquired by the Bent's Brewery Co of Liverpool in 1889.
-The brewery was located on what is now Mount Industrial Estate.
-It was also taken over by Bass and closed on 31 March 1968.
-Although the brewing industry in Stone ceased following the closure of Joules and Bents following an aggressive takeover from the nearby Burton upon Trent brewers in the 1960s and 1970s, in recent years it has begun anew with the opening of the Lymestone Brewery in 2008.
+The second brewer was Montgomery & Co, acquired by the Bent's Brewery Co of Liverpool in 1889; it was located on what is now Mount Industrial Estate.
+It was also taken over by Bass Brewery and closed on 31 March 1968.
+The brewing industry in Stone ceased after the closure of Joules and Bents, following an aggressive takeover from the nearby Burton upon Trent brewers in the 1960s and 1970s.
+In recent years, it has begun anew with the opening of the Lymestone Brewery in 2008.
 This family-run microbrewery is based in part of the original Bents brewery.

-More recently a second microbrewery, trading under the name Joules, dropping the 'John' due to trademark reasons, has begun brewing in Market Drayton, Shropshire.
-A pint of both Lymestone and Joules can be tasted at the Swan Inn; Lymestone Brewery also has their own public house - The Borehole Inn, situated next to the brewery itself.
+More recently, a second microbrewery, trading under the name Joules (dropping the 'John' due to trademark reasons), has begun brewing in Market Drayton, Shropshire.
+These local beers are available in multiple pubs across the town and the wider region; Lymestone Brewery also has their own public house, The Borehole Inn, situated next to the brewery itself on the Mount Industrial Estate.

-The Star Public House was fully licensed in 1819 although the building predates the canal by some 200 years.
-The building has in its time been a butcher’s shop and slaughterhouse.
+The Star public house was fully licensed in 1819, although the building predates the canal by some 200 years.
+The building has in its time been a butcher's shop and slaughterhouse.
 Stabling for boat horses was available up to the 1950s and the business relied heavily on the canal for trade.